Middlesex, New Jersey: Local government

-In July 2022, the Borough Council appointed Michael Conahan to fill the seat expiring in December 2023 that had been held by Amy Flood.
+In July 2022, the borough council appointed Michael Conahan to fill the seat expiring in December 2023 that had been held by Amy Flood.
+Conahan served on an interim basis until the November 2022 election when he was elected to serve the balance of the term.

-In January 2020, the Borough Council appointed Amy Flood to fill the seat expiring in December 2020 that was vacated by John L. Madden when he took office as mayor.
+In January 2020, the borough council appointed Amy Flood to fill the seat expiring in December 2020 that was vacated by John L. Madden when he took office as mayor.

-Until his selection in early 2006 to serve as borough administrator, Ron Dobies had been one of the longest-tenured mayor in New Jersey, with 26 years of service to Middlesex.
+Until his selection in early 2006 to serve as borough administrator, Ron Dobies had been one of the longest-tenured mayors in New Jersey, with 26 years of service to Middlesex.
 Dobies left his position as mayor in 2006 and took a position as the borough's administrator.
 After being fired in 2008, he was successful in his suit against the borough and was restored to his position.
 In 2011 he ran for mayor again and won a four-year term that ended in 2015.